Ten Ways to Stand Out This #GivingTuesday

 6. Schedule outreach.
 Each email, tweet, post and mailing must be coordinated.
 Start informing your donors of #GivingTuesday at least 6-8 weeks in advance.
 As #GivingTuesday approaches, messaging may become more frequent.
 The day of the campaign, provide your donors with fundraising updates every few hours (without clogging inboxes) and send at least one email that morning and one that evening with a progress update and giving reminder.

 7. Build a team.
 Identify high-level volunteers in your organization and structure a volunteer #GivingTuesday engagement team.
 These individuals can serve as email or social media ambassadors, callers or letter-writers.
 Draft emails and social media content for volunteers to send to their personal networks, as well as call scripts, a posting schedule and calendar of any events planned around boosting support.
 Encourage volunteers to share with their networks their motivation for giving to your organization.
-Time and time again studies show that peer-to-peer fundraising is the most effective means of raising funds.
+Time and time again, studies show that peer-to-peer fundraising is the most effective means of raising funds.
 Peer-to-peer fundraising can be a great way to drive people to your organization #GivingTuesday.
 With the help of your existing supporters they can ask their friends and family to donate to your cause.

 8. Create matching gift opportunities.
 Matching gifts encourage additional philanthropic giving.
 Contact select donors at a major gift level several weeks in advance to request a specific #GivingTuesday matching gift.
 Once one or more gifts have been confirmed, designate segments throughout the campaign to promote matching gift opportunities.
 For example, between 10:00am and 2:00pm, John Smith will match all gifts 1:1 up to $25,000.